Phương Thanh: Performing talent

 Often, it is seen by many of Thanh's critics that as soon as she starts performing, "it is like she is not herself anymore".
 Her eyes often sparkle with tears, carrying her heart through all the words in the lyrics.
 When performing on stage, she seems to "forget who she is".
 As well as this, many are attracted to Thanh because of her unusual appearance and voice.
 She is one of very few young singers who won the audience's approval for being so honest.

 Phuong Thanh is a simple and sincere woman who is never afraid to open her heart to her listeners through her music.
 Many strongly believe that her energy comes from her life experiences, as she had to struggle to support her family throughout her adolescent years.

 Despite her rather unsophisticated outfits on stage, Phuong Thanh has made a name for herself in the music business and the Vietnamese community alike.

 Views on injustice

 Phuong Thanh has also spoken out against prejudice and injustice on homosexual people in her community.
-In 2003, she and many other Vietnamese singers, most of whom being friends of Thanh, agreed to sign a petition against unfair treatment of homosexuals and disadvantaged people such as prostitutes.
+In 2003, she and some other Vietnamese singers, most of whom being friends of Thanh, agreed to sign a petition against unfair treatment of homosexuals and disadvantaged people such as prostitutes.
 Thanh has spoken about her experience with this issue on many occasions: "One day, I sang the song "Khi Giấc Mơ Về" (When dreams come) at a lounge; there was this prostitute who gave me flowers and cried.
 She told me how my song really touched her.
 Because of the flowers and the way she commented me, it changed my thoughts about her.
 They also have souls, and the need to be loved and protected."

-Many in the Vietnamese community admire Phuong Thanh not just for her singing, but for her bravery in often risking her reputation to speak her mind about important social issues.